 MIG welding of aluminium can be performed in the short, spray or pulsed arc.
 The advantages of the pulsed technique are that spatter formation is reduced and a wire electrode with the next largest diameter can be used.
-The larger diameter wire is easier to feed and, at identical melt-down rate, has a smaller surface area.
+The larger diameter wire is easier to feed and, at an identical melt-down rate, has a smaller surface area.
 Consequently, fewer impurities and less moisture are introduced into the weld seam via the wire.

 Argon is by far the most frequently used shielding gas for MIG welding of aluminium.
 It has impressive all-round properties and can be used for all types of arcs and in all positions.
 Further improvement can be achieved by using Alushield®mixtures.